Macgregor's Farm

 Dementia is an insidious disease and the stress levels involved in caring for someone 24/7 365 days a year was brought home to members of the group in the early years when our first President, a man of 62 who had been caring for his beloved wife for more than ten years, suffered a fatal heart attack at their daughter’s wedding.
 He had been unable to get any help on a regular basis which would have allowed him some time off from the emotional, physical and psychological stresses of his caring role.

-More recently, another carer who had finally managed to find respite for her husband of fifty-four years, also suffered a heart attack on arrival at her holiday destination and spent the following two weeks in a Queensland hospital, rather than being able to enjoy time with friends.
-Another member received severe bruising on her shoulder and arms as a result of being attacked with a walking stick by her husband who thought she was an intruder.
+More recently, another carer who had finally managed to find respite for her husband of fifty-four years, also suffered a heart attack on arrival at her holiday destination & spent the following two weeks in a Queensland hospital, rather than being able to enjoy time with friends.
+Another member received severe bruising on her shoulder & arms as a result of being attacked with a walking stick by her husband who thought she was an intruder.

 Dementia changes the personality of the sufferer so that those around them often find their behaviour difficult to understand.
-The husband, wife, son, daughter, or friend frequently find themselves becoming parents to an adult with whom they have constant conflict.
+The husband, wife, son, daughter, or friend frequently find themselves becoming parents to an adult, with whom they have constant conflict.
 This personality change creates situations which are both distressing and repetitive.

-Respite is desperately needed, but soon after WLCG’s establishment in 2012, the for-profit aged care facilities in and around the Macedon Ranges closed their few respite beds – we were told permanent beds were more viable.
+Respite is desperately needed, but soon after WLCG’s establishment in 2012, the for-profit aged care facilities in & around the Macedon Ranges closed their few respite beds – we were told permanent beds were more viable.
 With only permanent beds being available, carers were therefore forced to either soldier-on or make the heartbreaking decision to be parted from their loved one.

 Since 2014 the group has been working tirelessly to raise funds through raffles, market stalls, sausage sizzles, small grants and catering.